Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 ###################################################################################################
 ###################################################################################################
 ###################################################################################################
-VMD binary structure: note that b=byte
+VMD binary structure:

-The binary file is encoded with "shift_jisx0213" scheme
+The binary file is encoded with "shift_jis" scheme

 Some really old motions that don't contain camframe/lightframe/shadowframe/ikdispframe may just decide to end the bitstream early rather than specifying that there are 0 of each of these frame